HL7/davinci-crd/input/pagecontent/cards.md

 {% fragment Binary/CRDServiceResponse2 JSON BASE:cards.where(source.topic.where(code='therapy-alternatives-req').exists()).suggestions EXCEPT:id | medication BASE:actions.resource %}

-<p class="added-content">A profile defining the expectations of an Alternate Request response can be found <a href="StructureDefinition-CRDHooksResponse-alternateRequest.html">here</a>.</p>
+<p class="new-content">A profile defining the expectations of an Alternate Request response can be found <a href="StructureDefinition-CRDHooksResponse-alternateRequest.html">here</a>.</p>

 ### Identify Additional Orders Response Type